-- A.2.2.1 Child and family participation in treatment is consistent with care plan, or active efforts to engage the patient and/or family are in process.
+- A.2.1 The child/adolescent has met admission criteria within the past 48 hours or has not exhibited qualifying behavior due to use of 1:1 (or higher) supervision, frequent checks (q5), physical/mechanical restraint, or locked seclusion; and - A.2.2 Evidence of active treatment and care management as evidenced by: - A.2.2.1 Child/Adolescent and family/caregiver participation in treatment is consistent with care plan, or active efforts to engage the child/adolescentpatient and/or family/caregiver are in process.
 Type, frequency, and intensity of services are consistent with the treatment plan.
-The provider will initiate contact/communication with caretakers/guardians within 72 hours of admission; and - A.2.2.2 A care plan and treatment objectives have been clearly defined.
-Treatment objectives are related to the child/adolescent's reason for admission and contributing factors paying particular attention to their strengths and their family's strengths, with the goal of successful return to a less restrictive setting and enhanced functioning.
+The provider will initiate contact/communication with family/caregiverscaretakers/guardians within 72 hours of admission; and - A.2.2.2 A care plan and treatment objectives have been clearly defined.
+Treatment objectives are related to the child/adolescent's reason for admission and contributing factors paying particular attention to their strengths and their family's/caregiver's strengths, with the goal of successful return to a less restrictive setting and enhanced functioning.
 Interventions including family, educational and community supports required to meet these goals are identified and monitored daily for their effect and altered accordingly; and - A.2.2.3 Vigorous efforts are being made to affect a timely discharge.
 Any barriers to timely discharge are clearly documented as part of a modified treatment plan daily.
 Contact with collaterals is sufficiently frequent to then be able to identify and eliminate/reduce any barriers to discharge.
 CT BHP may offer a Peer Specialist and/or Intensive Care Manager to assist the facility with barriers; and - A.2.2.4 Medication should be reviewed and updated at each concurrent review.
 The diagnosis should be reviewed and updated at each concurrent review.
-Family sessions should occur at least 1-2 times per week in order to develop a finalized discharge plan in a timely fashion. - A.2.3 If the child/adolescent does not meet criterion A.2.1 and A.2.2, continued stay may still be authorized under any of the following exceptional circumstances: - A.2.3.1 The child/adolescent can achieve certain treatment objectives in the current level of care and achievement of those objectives will enable the child/adolescent to be discharged directly to the community rather than another institutional setting; or - A.2.3.2 The child/adolescent is expected to transfer to another institutional treatment setting and continued stay at this level of care, rather than an interim placement, can avoid disrupting care and compromising patient stability.
-Continued stays for this purpose may be as long as 30 days; or - A.2.3.3 The child/adolescent is scheduled for discharge, but their community-based aftercare plan is missing critical components.
-These components have been vigorously pursued but are not available.
-In addition, community-based services have been explored as an option to transition the child/adolescent from inpatient to community-based treatment.
-In such cases, if it is reasonably determined that critical components of the discharge plan will not be available in the near future, the child/adolescent should be discharged to a less restrictive level of care.
+Family/Caregiver sessions should occur at least 1-2 times per week in order to develop a finalized discharge plan in a timely fashion. - A.2.3 If the child/adolescent does not meet criterion A.2.1 and A.2.2, continued stay may still be authorized under any of the following exceptional circumstances: - A.2.3.1 The child/adolescent can achieve certain treatment objectives in the current level of care and achievement of those objectives will enable the child/adolescent to be discharged directly to the community rather than another institutional setting; or